How to Defend Against IT/OT Cyberattacks

 5. User Education and Awareness Training

-Regular training for employees on recognizing phishing attempts, social engineering tactics, and safe online practices can empower them to spot potential threats and avoid falling victim to attacks.
+Regular training for employees on recognising phishing attempts, social engineering tactics, and safe online practices can empower them to spot potential threats and avoid falling victim to attacks.

 6. Data Backup and Recovery Solutions